 This means that the education provided is tailored to suit the pupil’s needs and, because one-to-one teaching is more focused than classroom work, it may not be full-time.
 And, perhaps it cannot be full-time due to the pupil’s medical needs.

 Quality of education

-The quality of the education provision, as defined by the in the statutory guidance Alternative Provision (2013), should allow pupils to take appropriate qualifications, prevent them slipping behind their peers in school and allow them to reintegrate successfully back into school as soon as possible.
+The quality of the education provision, as defined by the in the statutory guidance Alternative Provision (2013) (opens a new window), should allow pupils to take appropriate qualifications, prevent them slipping behind their peers in school and allow them to reintegrate successfully back into school as soon as possible.

 Curriculum and syllabus